YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Growth tracking helps here.
 Consistent photos can reduce emotional decision making before another procedure.
 That is the practical issue in tracking hair transplant growth.

-Before a touch up, the result should be seen at full maturity.
-Density, direction, hairline shape, donor reserve, scalp health, miniaturization, and whether the patient’s concern is visible in normal life all need review.
+Before a touch up, the result needs enough maturity to be judged fairly.
+If the concern is around the front edge, a month eight hairline check can help separate immature texture from direction, shape, and design problems before surgery is planned.
+Density, direction, hairline shape, donor reserve, scalp health, miniaturization, and whether the concern is visible in normal life all need review.

 Records from the first surgery are useful when they are available.
 The original graft number, distribution, donor use, and healing history can explain why the current result looks the way it does.